 - Saint Louis Zoo: With more than 18,000 animals, Saint Louis Zoo visitors have the opportunity to see many of nature’s finest specimens up close.
 You can enjoy a guided tour of the main attractions on the Emerson Zooline Railroad or you can explore the exhibits for yourself.
 Along the way, you can watch penguins play at Penguin & Puffin Coast, socialize with stingrays at the Interactive Stingray Pool and walk through the 1904’s World Fair’s Bird Cage.
 As an added bonus, guests can experience everything this nationally acclaimed zoo has to offer, free of charge.

 Parks & Recreation In St. Louis, MO

-While our SLU off campus housing community offers plenty of entertaining student living amenities on-site, don’t forget to take the time to discover what the city has to offer.
+While our off campus housing near Saint Louis University* community offers plenty of entertaining student living amenities on-site, don’t forget to take the time to discover what the city has to offer.
 Get some much-needed fresh air when you visit St. Louis’ many beautiful parks and landscapes.

 - Forest Park: This 1300-acre park has something for everyone.
 Whether you are looking for a beautiful place to have a picnic, have an exciting adventure or intense workout, Forest Park offers a solution.
 Among many entertainment options, you will find an outdoor theatre, walking and jogging trails, ice skating rink, paddle boats, golf courses, and fishing areas.